Key Takeaway

-Compounded tirzepatide provides the same dual-action weight loss molecule as Zepbound at 50-80% lower cost, making it the practical choice for patients who cannot afford or access the brand-name product.
+Compounded tirzepatide provides the same dual-action weight loss molecule as Zepbound at 50-80% lower cost, making it the practical choice for patients who can't afford or access the brand-name product.

 | Feature | Compounded Tirzepatide | Zepbound |